MicrosoftDocs/memdocs/memdocs/intune/protect/security-baselines-monitor.md

 - **Not applicable**: The device can't receive the policy.
 For example, the policy updates a setting specific to the latest version of Windows, but the device runs an older (earlier) version that doesn’t support that setting.

 From the *Version* view, you can select **Device Status**.
 The Device Status view displays a list of the devices that receive this baseline and includes the following details:
-- *USER PRINCIPAL NAME* - This displays the user profile associated with the baseline on the device.
+- *USER PRINCIPAL NAME* - The user profile associated with the baseline on the device.
 - *SECURITY BASELINE POSTURE* - This column displays the devices state:
   - **Succeeded**: Policy is applied.
   - **Error**: The policy failed to apply.
 The message typically displays with an error code that links to an explanation.